Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

   - Keyframes are defined via `Translucent.KeyframeN.*` settings where N is zero-based keyframe index.
   - `Translucent.KeyframeN.Value` is keyframe's transparency value.
   - `Translucent.KeyframeN.Percentage` is the percentage through the animation's frames where the keyframes becomes active.
 It is also possible to instead use zero-based frame index via `Translucent.KeyframeN.Absolute` which takes precedence over percentage.
-  - Keyframes should be listed in ascending order with no duplicate percentages / frames across different keyframes.
-Failure to do so can produce unpredictable results.
   - `Translucent.Interpolation` controls interpolation of values between keyframes.
 These values are still clamped to the allowed transparency values of 0,25,50 and 75.

 In `artmd.ini`: